yaronf/I-D/annotations/draft-sheffer-ietf-rfc-annotations.md

 <script async defer src="https://hypothes.is/embed.js"></script>
 ``

+A bit of additional code would be needed to display the IETF Note Well text if we choose to inform users that they implicitly agree to it.

 RFC authors and WG participants can be alerted whenever their documents are annotated using RSS and Atom feeds such as: https://hypothes.is/stream.rss?uri=https://tools.ietf.org/html/rfc1149.